Frequently asked questions about PIFELTRO

 These are not all the possible side effects of PIFELTRO.

-Call your doctor for medical advice about side effects.
+Call your healthcare provider for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

 How should I store PIFELTRO?

-Store PIFELTRO tablets at room temperature between 68°F to 77°F.
+Store PIFELTRO tablets at room temperature, between 68°F to 77°F.

 Keep it in the original bottle.